Software design: Code as design

 A common point of confusion with the term design in software is that the process applies at multiple levels of abstraction such as a high-level software architecture and lower-level components, functions and algorithms.
-A relatively formal process may occur at high levels of abstraction but at lower levels, the design process is almost always less formal where the only artifact of design may be the code itself.
+A relatively formal process may occur at high levels of abstraction but at lower levels, the design process is almost always less formal where the only artifact of design may be the code alone.
 To the extent that this is true, software design refers to the design of the design.
 Edsger W. Dijkstra referred to this layering of semantic levels as the "radical novelty" of computer programming, and Donald Knuth used his experience writing TeX to describe the futility of attempting to design a program prior to implementing it:

 T_{E}X would have been a complete failure if I had merely specified it and not participated fully in its initial implementation.
 The process of implementation constantly led me to unanticipated questions and to new insights about how the original specifications could be improved.